-Communication between the remote user and the internal or DMZ network takes place over an encrypted VPN tunnel that connects the remote user to the DFL VPN gateway across the Internet.
-Once connected to the VPN, the remote user's computer seems as if it is installed on the internal or DMZ network.
+Communication between the remote client and the internal or DMZ network takes place over an encrypted VPN tunnel that connects the remote client to the DFL-1000 VPN gateway across the Internet.
+Once connected to the VPN, the remote client computer seems to be installed on the internal or DMZ network.